petersopko/task-manager/README.md

    ```

 2. For development, you can use the example values as-is, but for production, replace all security keys and secrets with strong random values.

+> **Note**: The application includes fallback values for all required environment variables, so it will start without a `.env` file.
+However, these fallbacks are **NOT SECURE** and should only be used for development.
+Always create proper `.env` files with secure values for production deployments.

 You can generate secure random strings using Node.js: